Arms trade treaty negotiations begin, Syria casts shadow

 | UNITED NATIONS

-UNITED NATIONS Delegates from around the world gathered in New York on Monday for the start of month-long U.N.-hosted negotiations to hammer out the first binding treaty to regulate the global weapons market, valued at more than $60 billion a year.
+UNITED NATIONS Delegates from around the world gather in New York on Monday for the start of month-long U.N.-hosted negotiations to hammer out the first-ever binding treaty to regulate the global weapons market, valued at more than $60 billion a year.

-But in a foreshadowing of the kinds of difficulties that may dog the July 2-27 negotiations, a dispute over the status of the Palestinian delegation delayed the official start of the talks, U.N. diplomats said.

 Most U.N. member states favor a strong treaty.